On This page

 Additionally, in a very limited number of nursing home abuse cases, punitive damages may be available.
 Punitive damages are a form of compensation that is awarded to the victim but is not meant to make up for the victim’s losses.
 Instead, the purpose of punitive damages is to punish the very bad actions of the defendant.
 Punitive damages are only awarded in cases that involve especially egregious conduct.

-What A Nursing Home Attorney Can Do for You
+What a Nursing Home Attorney Can Do for You

 Nursing home abuse and neglect cases are especially complex.
 It is an unfortunate fact, but abuse and neglect tend to be difficult to pinpoint.
 As a result, it can be challenging to hold facilities liable.
 The good news is that nursing home abuse and neglect attorneys are standing by to help.
 At Joye Law Firm, we can use our skills and experience to help protect the health and safety, legal rights, and financial interests of your loved one.
 Specifically, your nursing home abuse lawyer will: